matanboaz/kpmg-rag/README.md

 ## 📫 Contact

-For questions or feedback, please reach out to the developer.
+For questions or feedback, please reach out at boazref.matan@mail.huji.ac.il